 Most Android handsets offer expandable storage using inexpensive microSD cards allowing you to carry more data or install more apps without upgrading the entire handset.
 We find this particularly useful for users who need to load significant quantities of reference data on the device, or who frequently take photos and video on the go.

-USB connectivity and charging
+8. Connectivity and charging

-Most Android devices can be charged using a standard and inexpensive micro USB cable.
+Most Android devices can be charged using a standard and inexpensive USB cables.
 If you have a large number of employees out and about, using a variety of different devices, being able to purchase low cost and standard chargers, cables and car adapters can represent a massive saving not only financially, but also in lost time and productivity when searching for that specific compatible cable.

 At the bottom of any Android device there are a trio of soft key navigation controls – back, home and multitasking.
 These keys, and particularly the back key, are one of Androids biggest differentiators from other operating systems providing a consistent navigation approach across the entire system.
 Whilst this may seem a minor detail, they are a very powerful feature of the intuitive Android experience.